arrozewastaken/NoMoreAuto/README.md

 ## 1️⃣ How does it work?

-NoMoreAuto uses EasyOCR to convert screenshots of your player leaderboard into Roblox user names, comparing them against our database of [] VERIFIED autobuilders/exploiters.
+NoMoreAuto uses EasyOCR to convert screenshots of your player leaderboard into Roblox user names, comparing them against our database of [placeholder, i'll get to it] VERIFIED autobuilders/exploiters.
 We do not guarantee alt detection or 100% accuracy.

 <br>